Bhutan Visitor Guide

 Cuisine, Beverages & Drinking Water: Please Read This!

 The standard tourist class hotels generally offer a mix of Bhutanese/Indian & western style breakfasts.
 Bhutanese style lunches & dinners slightly adjusted to western tastes.
 Increasingly Indian style food is also on the menu.
-At Amankora Luxury Lodges, and selected other luxury hotels, an international menu is generally available in addition to Bhutanese favourites.
+At Luxury Resort & Lodges, a higher quality gourmet experience is on offer.

 The Bhutanese eat very simply and, whilst tourists are offered a wider range than the locals enjoy, please expect basic but wholesome fare with an emphasis on rice and vegetables.